multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 to push events to Notifier Service.
 Similar to Elasticsearch indexing, our implementation uses a concept of a queue and makes sure that everything is being processed.
-Consensus and synchronization mechanisms can have delays because of the indexing.
+Consensus and synchronization mechanisms can have delays due to outport driver.
 :::

 ### Notifier Service